 Trade Routes and Economic Growth

 The Mediterranean functioned as a natural highway for commerce long before Rome's ascendancy.
-The Phoenicians before the Romans had established extensive trade networks across its waters.
+The Phoenicians, for example, had established extensive trade networks across its waters.
 Rome inherited and vastly expanded these routes, creating an integrated economic zone that stretched from Britain to the Red Sea.
 The sea's relatively calm waters, predictable winds, and numerous safe harbors made maritime trade far more efficient than land transport.
 A ship carrying grain could travel from Alexandria to Rome in about two weeks, whereas a land route would take months and require far more resources.
 This efficiency was the engine of Roman economic growth.

 Major Trade Hubs and Their Roles